Waste and Recovery

 Donation

 We strive to never let good food go to waste.
 With this in mind, our stores and warehouses are partnered with a local food bank to redistribute unsaleable products still safe for consumption, to limit food waste and address food insecurity in our communities.
 ALDI has a partnership with the Feeding America network of food banks and this allows us to make a positive community impact while also supporting our goals to limit our environmental impact.
-In 2021, we donated more than 33 million pounds of food to help combat hunger.
+In 2024, we donated more than 44.2 Million pounds of food to help combat hunger.

-As part of our commitment to address food that’s no longer edible, we have started organic recycling programs at select stores across the US.
-In 2021, our corporate office in Batavia, IL and select stores, diverted over 1.9 million pounds of food waste from landfill to organic recycling and animal feed.
+As part of our commitment to address food that’s no longer edible, we have started organics recycling programs at select stores, warehouses, and IL National Services offices.
+In 2024, we diverted 11.9 million pounds of food waste from landfill through our organics recycling programs.

 Standardized Date Labeling